 Most people living with epilepsy take medication to prevent seizures.
-Medications work in 2 out of 3 people, according to the Centers for Disease Control and Prevention.
+Medications work in people, according to the Centers for Disease Control and Prevention.
 If prescription drugs do not work, dietary changes may also prevent or reduce seizures in some people.

 “Seizure diets” are the use of food to prevent seizure activity.
 Some seizure diets, such as the ketogenic diet, are high-fat, low-carbohydrate, controlled protein plans that change the way your body uses energy.
 In the case of the ketogenic (keto) diet, this way of eating causes the body to produce a substance called decanoic acid.
 Recent studies have shown this substance to reduce convulsive activity.

 Although these diets may reduce seizures, they may also have other side effects.
 For this reason, it’s important to follow this eating plan under the supervision of a doctor or registered dietician.

 There are different dietary plans that may reduce seizures.
 Most people trying a dietary approach follow the keto diet or the modified Atkins diet.
 These diets focus on giving the body fats while reducing carbohydrates and protein.

 The keto diet has two possible approaches.
 The classic plan involves a measured ratio between fats, carbohydrates, and protein.
 This type of diet is carefully monitored by a dietician.

 The medium chain triglyceride (MCT) plan involves aiming to ingest a certain percentage of calories in each of those same three categories.
 This second approach allows for more carbohydrates.
 The MCT plan may include fat from a supplement of MCT oil.